ArmDeveloperEcosystem/kubearchinspect/README.md

 If there is an error whilst checking an image, the tool will display the 🚫 symbol and give a short description of the error at the end of the line.
 The current common errors are:

 - Authentication error.
+A private image could not be checked, check the docker credentials are present and up to date.
 - Communication error.
+Could not communication with the registry, make sure the registry host exists.
 - Image not found.
 Some pods like `example-pod` are using an image that no longer exists.
 - Unknown error, run in debug mode using the flag `-d` for more info

-Authentication errors usually mean something went wrong with docker credentials.
-Communication errors usually mean that the client cant reach the repository host Image not found errors happen when the image that is running in the cluster no longer exists in the registry.

-A more detailed error can be found when running the tool with the flag `-d`.
-It also shows you all the pods that use this image

 ## Private Registry Authentication